 Different Tax Treatment Depending On Type Of Option

 There are two main stock options: incentive stock options (ISOs) and non-qualified stock options (NSOs).
 They are taxed differently.
 NSOs are considered more advantageous from the company’s perspective and are more common.
 The option holder usually has to pay taxes when you exercise the option and sell the shares.

 On the other hand, ISOs qualify for special tax treatment if you hold onto the shares for the required time.
 The specified time for favorable tax treatment is at least one year after exercising and two years after your grant date.
 If you meet that requirement, you may only have to pay taxes when you sell the shares.
 The tax treatment is a bit complex, and you can read more about it here though consulting a tax expert on options is a good idea.

 Thank you for reading!
-If you found this of value, please share with others who may as well.
-Join us and subscribe to The Cents of Money to receive our free newsletter and other freebies.
+If you found this article of value, please share it with others who may as well.
+Join us to find other articles of interest and subscribe to The Cents of Money to receive our free newsletter and other freebies.
 Stay healthy!